ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ---
 slug: "markdown-programmatic-parsing"
-title: All the ways to programmatically edit or parse R Markdown / Quarto documents
+title: All the Ways to Programmatically Edit or Parse R Markdown / Quarto Documents
 author:
   - Maëlle Salmon
   - Christophe Dervieux
   - Zhian N. Kamvar
+editor: Steffi LaZerte
 # Set the date below to the publication date of your post
 date: 2024-04-16
 # Minimal tags for a post about a community-contributed package